trellis-ldp/trellis/README.md

 ### Implementations

-This repository contains only the core abstractions and interfaces for Trellis along with a number of default service implementations.
-It does not contain an implementation for a persistence layer; however, below is a list of known implementations.
+This repository contains the core abstractions and interfaces for Trellis along with a number of default service implementations.
+It contains a [reference implementation](trellis-app) that uses a [persistence layer](trellis-triplestore) based on a triplestore or local dataset.
+In addition, below is a list of other known implementations.

  * [Rosid](https://github.com/trellis-ldp/trellis-rosid): A Kafka-based application that uses file-based persistence.